-A kidney transplant can free you from a lifelong dependence on a dialysis machine and the strict schedule that goes with it.
+A kidney transplant can free you from a long-term dependence on a dialysis machine and the strict schedule that goes with it.
 This can allow you to live a more active life.
-However, kidney transplants aren’t suitable for everyone, including those with active infections and those who are severely overweight.
+However, kidney transplants aren’t suitable for everyone.
+This includes people with active infections and those who are severely overweight.

 During a kidney transplant, your surgeon will take a donated kidney and place it in your body.
 Even though you’re born with two kidneys, you can lead a healthy life with only one functioning kidney.
 After the transplant, you’ll have to take immune-suppressing medications to keep your immune system from attacking the new organ.

 A kidney transplant may be an option if your kidneys have stopped working entirely.
 This condition is called end-stage renal disease (ESRD) or end-stage kidney disease (ESKD).
 If you reach this point, your doctor is likely to recommend dialysis.